Young New Zealander of the Year

 Wellington Te Whanganui-a-Tara

-Recognised with the 2022 Prime Minister’s Pacific Youth Award for Leadership and Inspiration, Latayvia has led the Y25 Leadership Programme at Y Tāmaki Makaurau, delivered the Schools Programme for World Vision, and now serves as Gender Justice Coordinator at the NZ Council of Trade Unions.
-Known for her humility, she shares opportunities rather than seeking the spotlight, driven by faith, family values, and a belief in equity.
-Her unwavering dedication continues to empower others and shape fairer futures for communities across Aotearoa.
+Recognised with the 2022 Prime Minister’s Pacific Youth Award for Leadership and Inspiration, Latayvia has led the Y25 Leadership Programme at theYWCA Tāmaki Makaurau, delivered the Schools Programme for World Vision across the Lower North Island, and now serves as Gender Justice Coordinator in the New Zealand Union movement.
+She believes leadership isn’t just about making it through a door, but kicking it down for those who follow.
+Driven by faith, family, and a belief in everyone living with dignity, Latayvia’s unwavering dedication continues to empower others and shape fairer futures for communities across Aotearoa.

 Lola Fisher